 Please Share Your Process

 How are you tracking clients?
-Do you use a spreadsheet or any other type of management tools?
+Do you use a spreadsheet or any other type of management tool?
 If so, I’d love to hear about them.